 Student grade reports are available at mid-semester and at the end of the semester.
-Only the semester grades are entered on permanent records.
-Semester grade reports are available online via a secure website at www.esu.edu.
-Specific information about access is mailed to each student upon his or her enrollment at East Stroudsburg University.
+Only the semester grades are entered on the student's permanent records (transcript).
+Semester grade reports are available through the student portal, myESU.
+Specific information about access to the student portal is mailed to each student upon his or her initial enrollment at East Stroudsburg University.

-It is the responsibility of each student to check grade reports at mid-semester and at the end of the semester.
+It is the responsibility of each student to check grade reports at midsemester and at the end of the semester.
 Students are expected to check grade reports as they are available to be aware of academic performance in each course, to register for courses for the next semester, and to address issues related to course grades immediately.
 Grade reports are an important tool for assessing academic progress.